ammar-tanwar/bloglearnbay/posts/introduction-to-simple-linear-regression-in-machine-learning.md

 ---
 title: Introduction to Simple Linear Regression in Machine Learning
-desc: "Learnbay one of the best instutute to learn data science course in India, so Enroll Now And Get Your Dream Job!"
+desc: "No matter what ML course you have chosen, the first learning goal of data science statistics modules will be the LR (linear regression), better to say, Simple Linear Regression in Machine Learning..."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/linear.jpg"
 date: "September 07, 2021"